cloudedrepo/Cloud-Computing-Curricula/Materials/QL-CEQwikstartWindows.md

 In this hands-on lab, you learn how to launch a Windows Server instance in Compute Engine and use Remote Desktop Protocol (RDP) to connect to it.

+40 minutes

 This lab can apply to the following Qwiklabs Quests:

 * [Google Cloud Essentials](QLQuestGCEssentials.md)
 * [Create and Manage Cloud Resources](QLQuestCreateandManageCloudResources.md)